phhei/FramingNN/ReadMe.md

 In principle, there is a pre-defined step: the creation of the dataset and then the evaluation on it.
 There are scripts to convert the raw datasets in a generalized format, marked with ``_out.csv``.
 The preprocessor-scripts are in the folder _Corpora_.
-A very important script is the ``UserFrames2GenericFrames.py``
+A crucial script is the ``UserFrames2GenericFrames.py``

 There are two main files for evaluation.